GoogleCloudPlatform/pubsub/load-test-framework/README.md

 your own Kafka load tests, or modify the existing Kafka client code in the framework to make it as optimized as you would like.

+Additionally, we invite anyone to submit pull requests including optimizations to our Kafka client.
+We intend this framework to provide as close to a 1:1 comparison between Cloud Pub/Sub and Kafka as possible and have provided it open-source to allow the Kafka community to contribute to this goal.

 ### Quickstart

 1. The jar file can be executed with numerous commands and options specified